 That being said, bi-curiosity, the focus of this article, is a contentious label.
 It faces criticism from heterosexual and LGBTQIA+ people alike for different reasons.

 However, it can be a comfortable label for those who are questioning or just starting to explore their attraction to their own gender and/or other genders.
-As bi-curious people learn and explore different sexualities and experiences, they may later identify as bisexual, lesbian, gay, heterosexual or any other label that describes who they are attracted to and how they experience that attraction.
+As bi curious individuals learn and explore different sexualities and experiences, they may later identify as bisexual, lesbian, gay, heterosexual or any other label that describes who they are attracted to and how they experience that attraction.
 The issues with the bi-curious label stem from bi-phobia rather than from the label itself.
 So, without further ado, let’s explore the definition of bi-curiosity.

 What is bi-curiosity?